Standing Up to POTS Research Grants

 - Any special issues that the Board should consider, including other funding sources for this project

 Authors will be notified in writing of the decision of the Standing Up to POTS® Board regarding the funding status of the submitted grant within 30 days after the grant deadline.
+A signed copy of the grant agreement must be returned to Standing Up to POTS within 30 days of receipt in order to have the grant funded.
+Evidence of an approved IRB application must be sent to Standing Up to POTS immediately upon receipt (typically within 30-60 days).

 If funding is awarded, payments will be divided into three allotments to be used during the 24 month granting period.